Nitesun Brinyte B158 Bullseye rechargeable LED flashlight. 1000 lumen 731 metre. Best torch for the bush!Reviews here.

 It had to happen – I’ve finally found a zoomer that has my vote!

-I haven’t imported zoomers until now because they tend to be horribly over-priced for what you get.
-The more affordable ones you see in camping stores use no-name-brand LEDs and supermarket batteries, and lack features we take for granted in similarly priced fixed-beam torches like waterproofing, variable brightness, strobes, tail-standing etc. Others are so bad they give all flashlights a bad name.
+I didn't import zoomers for a long time because they tend to be horribly over-priced for what you get.
+The ones you see in camping stores use no-name-brand LEDs and supermarket batteries, and lack features we take for granted in similarly priced fixed-beam torches like waterproofing, tail-standing etc. Other zoomers are so bad they give all flashlights a bad name.

 But the biggest problem is that, despite what they cost, most zoomers are not very bright…

-However I’ve just scored a bullseye by importing the brilliant Nitesun (formerly Brinyte) B158, which has been hailed by a lot of reviewers (like this one) as the exception to the rule – an incredibly powerful, versatile and robust light that is remarkable value for money!
+However I’ve scored a bullseye by importing the brilliant Nitesun B158, which has been hailed by a lot of reviewers (like this one) as the exception to the rule – an incredibly powerful, versatile and robust light that is remarkable value for money!

 Better yet, I’ve upgraded mine so it’s fitted with Cree’s very efficient and intense XPL HI emitter which, according to my lux-meter, delivers an incredible 730 ANSI metre beam – over 230 “real-world” metres – at its narrowest setting.
 Yup, that’s further than almost any other "tactical" torch on the market!